 5. Never Skip Sunscreen!

-In reality, sunscreen is the single most important step in any skincare routine (and yes–including for those with combination skin!).
-Go for a formula that fulfills its role of keeping clean, but does not end up leaving the T-zone all greasy.
-For more detailed guidance, check out this https://woahwoman.com/a-guide-to-sunscreen/
+In reality, sunscreen is the most important step in any skincare routine (yes, even for combination skin!).
+Opt for a formula that protects effectively while keeping your T-zone grease-free.
+For more detailed guidance, visit Woah Woman’s Guide to Sunscreen.

 What to look for: